FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Hartman told me last spring there was nothing else he wanted to do in life than be a reporter and write and talk sports.
 Once, he got a winter place in Fort Lauderdale, but he tired of just watching sports on TV.
 He wanted to be in the middle of things, back in his home.
 So he stayed in the Twin Cities full time.
 He wasn’t a drinker or carouser.
 “I live a healthy life,” he said last March.
 “I don’t break any rules.”
 Hartman thought if he quit what he loved, he’d die.
 And good for him—he died doing what he loved.

 “He really was wonderful to me,” Day said.
-I couldn’t tell; I thought he was choking up a bit over the phone.
-“We were exchanging video messages over the phone during the Vikings game in Seattle [last Sunday].
+I couldn’t tell for sure, but I thought he was choking up a bit over the phone.
+“We were exchanging video messages by phone during the Vikings game in Seattle [last Sunday].
 His last one said, ‘I love you.
 I hope I can see you tomorrow.’ “

 The Award Section20